-Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original te xt with track changes Reason it is necessary for a full assessm nent to take place Health Impact Assessments where required.
-PMM0080 Part 5 Policy INF1 and INF 2 5.2.2 - 5.2.5 Background The NPPF states in Paragraph-29 that 'The transport system needs to be balanced in favour of sustainable transport modes, giving people a real choice about how they travel'.
-The ONS data on commuting patterns collected from the Annual Population Survey (2010 and 2011) indicates a high proportion of people both living and working within the JCS area.
-This self-containment highlights the potential for short-distance trips to transfer where appropriate to non-car modes, such as public transport, walking or cycling - something which the NPPF considers, at Paragraph 17, to be a core planning principle reiterated at part 4 of the document.
-Enabling the transfer to non-car modes requires a co-ordinated approach across several policy and delivery areas, and the JCS seeks to achieve this through its policies on design and infrastructure (see, for example, criterion vii of Policy SD5).
-This policy contributes to the ommuting portion of sential for valking or principle ordinated ts policies Removal of specific NPPF Ambition A thriving economy A sustainable natural and built environment A healthy, safe and inclusive community The preparation and impleme Strategic Objective 1)Building a strong and competitive urban economy 2)Ensuring vitality of town centres 4)Conserving and enhancing the environment 5)Delivery excellent design in new developments 6)Meeting the challenges of climate change 7)Promoting sustainable transport 9)promoting healthy communities ntation of transport strategy is primarily a matter for the Local Table deleted to not duplicate reference to objectives in policy and to bring in line with the rest of the JCS.
-Clarification on the role of development plans in
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original te ext with track changes Reason it is necessary for a full assessr ment to take place Health Impact Assessments where required.
+PMM0080 Part 5 Policy INF1 and INF 2 5.2.2 - 5.2.5 transport modes, giving peop patterns collected from the A people both living and working short-distance trips to transfer cycling - something which to reiterated at part 4 of the dot approach across several policy on design and infrastructure-(see the content of the dot).
+29 that 'The transport system needs to be balanced in favorable a real choice about how they travel'.
+The ONS day annual Population Survey (2010 and 2011) indicates a hing within the JCS area.
+This self-containment highlights are where appropriate to non-car modes, such as public transfer NPPF considers, at Paragraph 17, to be a core procument.
+Enabling the transfer to non-car modes requirely and delivery areas, and the JCS seeks to achieve this the see, for example, criterion vii of Policy SD5).
+This policy of tions and strategic objectives including: ta on commuting igh proportion of the potential for asport, walking or blanning principle es a co-ordinated arough its policies Section title changed to better reflect policy provisions.
+Removal of specific NPPF references in line with the rest of the JCS.
+Ambition Stratagic Objective] Table deleted to not A thriving economy 1)Building a strong and competitive urban economy 2)Ensuring vitality of town centres duplicate reference to objectives in policy and to bring in line with the rest A sustainable natural and built environment 4)Conserving and enhancing the environment 5)Delivery excellent design in new developments 6)Meeting the challenges of climate change of the JCS.
+A healthy, safe and inclusive community 7)Promoting sustainable transport 9)promoting healthy communities , entation of transport strategy is primarily a matter for th] e Local Transport Clarification on the role of development plans in